FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 Note: when a relationship type implies direction, the relationship is said to be *from* person1 *to* person2.
-For example, in a parent-child relationship, the `person1` property refers to the parent and the `person2` property refers to the child.
+For example, in a parent-child relationship, the relationship is said to be "from a parent to a child"; therefore, the `person1` property refers to the parent and the `person2` property refers to the child.

 <a name="known-relationship-types"/>